quantaliz/solaibot/demo/solaibotDemo.md

 Sol-AI-Bot receives the signature and sends it to the service provider

-When the payment is confirmed, we receive the confirmation
+When the payment is done, we receive the hash of the operation finalized in Solana-devnet

-To confirm it is on chain, we flip to SolFlare, then confirm the transaction happened in devnet
+To confirm it is on chain, switching to the SolFlare, we can see transaction in devnet.

+If you are interested in the project, check the link below or follow the QR code

+Thanks for your attention.

+Quantaliz.com/hackathon.html